 This recipe used to be our go-to for entertaining vegetarians — back when vegetarians were, you know, a rare breed.
 Now, thankfully, the dish has moved into our regular dinner rotation.
-The hardest part about it is securing the sheep’s milk yogurt — but not really, you can find it at Whole Foods or even a slightly-gourmet supermarket — then it’s just a matter of remembering to cook more onions than you think feels right.
+The hardest part about it is securing the sheep’s milk yogurt — but even that is not really hard because you can swap in with whole milk plain Greek yogurt and suffer very little for it — then it’s just a matter of remembering to cook more onions than you think feels right.
 The contrast between their caramel-ly sweetness and the tangy yogurt……I don’t want to get overly precious here, but: Oh.
 Boy.
-It’s so good that I don’t mind cooking two completely separate meals for the grown-ups and the kids, who, sadly, won’t touch it no matter how many chocolate-covered raisins and Michael Jackson youtube videos I promise them as a reward.

 Pasta with Yogurt, Spinach and Sweet Onions